LazyVim/lazyvim.github.io/docs/plugins/editor.md

 ## [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim)

- git signs highlights text that has changed since the list git commit, and also lets you interactively stage & unstage hunks in a commit.
+ git signs highlights text that has changed since the last git commit, and also lets you interactively stage & unstage hunks in a commit.